 Applications can be downloaded.
 Prospective students are encouraged to apply as soon as possible since class size is limited.
-Applications are due on March 15th of the year class begins.
+Applications are due by April 1st of the year class begins.
 Classes begin every two years, in even numbered years.

 Applicants will have a personal interview with the Director of the Adult PTP program to determine that the program and the student is a good match.
 A faculty member or graduate of the PTP program will meet with each applicant to hear the presentation of case material.
 The PTP Committee then makes a final decision.

 Tuition is due annually before the start of class and is nonrefundable after September 1st.
 You can pay by check by mailing into the Institute Office, or by credit card under the Member Only Area.

 Notice of Nondiscrimination